vcon-dev/wtf-transcript-converter/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will get you up and running with the WTF Transcript Converter in just a few minutes.
+This guide will get you up and running with vCon WTF in just a few minutes.

 Installation
 ------------